Permission to Fly: Singles

+"My Shoes" is the second single from the Permission to Fly.
+Pruitt performed the song at the opening of the Disney Channel Games in 2008.
+It premiered on Radio Disney on October 3, 2008.
+The music video for "My Shoes" was shot in a high school in Los Angeles, California on August 27, 2008.
+On December 21, 2008 "My Shoes" was released as a single digitally.
+"My Shoes" also failed to attract mainstream radio airplay and the song did not chart.

 Track listing

 Critical reception

 Permission to Fly received generally positive reviews from critics.
 Common Sense Media opined "While some of the songs have a bubblegum sound and predictable lyrics, there are some very likeable bright spots on the album, including a sassy remake of the Temptations classic, The Way You Do The Things You Do, and the surprisingly jazzy, syncopated Secrets.
 And, not all of the songs on this album are about boy stuff.
 Permission to Fly is about finding your own identity; in Unconditional, Jordan reminds us that she's a girl of faith, and how that gets her through the toughest of times.
 If nothing else, this teen is versatile."
 The site gave the album three out of five stars.